moinwiki/moin/docs/admin/install_gae.rst

 If that works, deploy the files using appcfg.py.

 Usage of dev_appserver and appcfg is documented in the GAE SDK documentation.

+Known limitations: the GAE storage limits the revision size to 1MB.